abermejillo/molecular_dynamics_argon/journal.md

 ### Progress

 All of the milestones set for this week have been completed.
-First we wrote all the code in `main.py`.
+First, we wrote all the code in `main.py`.
 It initialized the particles and run the time evolution of the system [link to particular commit](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_abermejillo_dbedialaunetar_mserraperalta/-/commit/e25d039188a0e8e7fceb45092361b36e0a65c9bd).
 This completes most of block (1) of the bullet list.

 Afterwards, we optimized the code and changed the relative positions taking into account the periodic boundary conditions [link to particular commit](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_abermejillo_dbedialaunetar_mserraperalta/-/commit/f7deb3540ece2e4ad3cc08ce28c869d4e06e876b).

 Then, we added the computation of the total energy of the system [link to particular commit](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_abermejillo_dbedialaunetar_mserraperalta/-/commit/037d679ccd07f29414b13573f86c39a880d6f394).
 With this we fully completed block (1).